 for more specifics on cutting tools for each thickness.

 2. Health and Safety Considerations

 Carbon fiber dust is not toxic, however, it is a mild irritant to the skin, eyes, and lungs, much like fiberglass.
-We strongly recommend that you wear a dust mask to minimize any itching or irritation, especially when cutting or sanding in quantity.
+We strongly recommend that you wear protective gear such as a dust mask to minimize any itching or irritation, especially when cutting or sanding in quantity.
 Edges can be very sharp, so gloves are also critical to avoid cuts and slivers.

 4. Molding Carbon Fiber

 Carbon fiber panels made with epoxy resins are not thermalplastic (heat formable) — a finished sheet cannot be heated and bent to hold a curved shape.
 Carbon fiber laminates will not stretch like plastic.
 You can get a very limited amount of permanent curvature in one direction with high heat (over 200oF), but due to the difficulties of this, we do not recommend it.
 Molded parts can be made, but the carbon fiber fabric must be placed in the mold and infused with epoxy prior to the heating/curing process.

 Keep in mind that a flexible carbon fiber sheet will bend in a simple curve such as around a pipe, but not a complex curve like covering a ball.